Can I Use Coffee to Stain Wood?

 In addition to awakening our souls and getting us ready to take on the day, we all know there are a ton of other uses for coffee.
 One of the more recent things we've stumbled upon is staining wood with coffee—if coffee can stain your teeth, it sure as hell can stain wood.
-Note that different types of wood will absorb different amounts of coffee and result in different shades.
-For best results, use oak, ash, chestnut, or pine (for light stains only).
-So instead of heading to the hardware store, head to your pantry.

-- Towel, rag, or paintbrush
+- Towel, rag or paintbrush

 - Whatever piece of wood you want to stain

-Step 1: Make and cool the coffee
+Step 1: Brew the coffee and let it cool.

-Step 2: Sand the wood
+Step 2: Sand the wood.

-Step 4: Allow the wood to set
+Step 4: Allow the wood to set.

 After the wood is completely covered, let it set for 15 minutes.
 If you desire a darker stain, wait 10 more minutes and repeat the above steps again.
 Once your desired color has been reached, wipe down the wood and let it dry completely.